 - Named to the "Under 40 Hot List" by Benchmark Litigation (2018, 2020)*

 - Selected to the "Super Lawyers - Rising Stars" list for Business Litigation in Pennsylvania (2013-2019)*

 - Recipient of Homeless Advocacy Project Award (2013)

 - Recipient of the Pride Day Award for Pro Bono Legal Work on behalf of Philly Pride Presents

 - Recipient of the New Adjunct Professor of the Year at Rutgers School of Law – Camden (2014-2015)

 - Member, Washington and Lee Law Review

-- Best Brief and Best Oralist Finalist, John W. Davis Moot Court Competition
+- Recognized as "Best Brief" and "Best Oralist Finalist" by the John W. Davis Moot Court Competition

 - Omicron Delta Kappa Leadership Honor Society